 view system properties, but modification to the HA system is prohibited.

-Balancing is not configurable; it is automatic and built into the system.
+is not configurable; it is automatic and built into the system.
+Any Load

-conditions should be met before adding HA to a primary system:
+conditions must be met before adding HA to a primary system:

 There is a

 Time Protocol (NTP) configured on the primary and HA system, and that the

 clocks are synchronized.